A homemade spiced sea salt blend infused with the flavor of the Mediterranean — perfect as a rub or pack in a jar for your favorite food-lover.

 - Peel the lemon thinly with a vegetable peeler, avoiding the white pith as much as possible.
 Slice the peel into thin matchsticks, then slice crosswise to make tiny squares.

 - Stir the lemon into the salt mixture.
+Spread out on a rimmed baking sheet in one layer.
 Let the mixture dry for a day or two before packing into a small jar.

 Using fresh rosemary, how long does it keep?
 Will using dried make a big difference in taste?